dmbarbour/glas/docs/GlasDesign.md

 It's less clear to me whether these operations should also apply to channels, or whether a different set of similar operations should apply.

+### Cheap Singleton Lists?

+We could feasibly track 'singleton lists' as a special case in the type analysis, or via  a pointer tag bits.
+Under this assumption, we don't need as many list operations.

 ### Dictionaries and Symbols?
 Full.

 Glas programs will have full ability to inspect and construct dictionaries, e.g. iteration over symbols, composition of dictionaries.
 A compiler should use static analysis and annotations to determine when certain dictionaries should be represented as C-like structs.